-- A. For the first four years of full-time faculty service at Northwestern College, each course taught will be evaluated using a faculty-approved evaluation form.
-For faculty teaching multiple sections of a given course, only one section must be evaluated each year, but at least two different classes must be evaluated each semester. - B. After the first four years, a minimum of two courses shall be evaluated each year, one each semester, using a faculty-approved evaluation form.
+- A. For the first five years of full-time faculty service at Northwestern College, each course taught will be evaluated using a faculty-approved evaluation form.
+For faculty teaching multiple sections of a given course, only one section must be evaluated each year, but at least two different classes must be evaluated each semester. - B. After the first five years, a minimum of two courses shall be evaluated each year, one each semester, using a faculty-approved evaluation form.
 At least one course shall be lower-level (100,200) and at least one shall be upper-level (300,400).
+Typically, online courses evaluations shall not fulfill this requirement.
 Depending upon the results of the 4-year review, the Faculty Status Committee or the Vice President for Academic Affairs (VPAA) may require evaluations of every course to continue until the time of tenure review. - C. If, upon receiving the summary of evaluation results, the faculty member judges that a response is appropriate, then such a response shall be submitted to the VPAA and will be included in the personnel file.